Can Menopause Cause Depression?

 Menopause is technically one day in a woman’s life that occurs 12 months after her last period.
 Afterward, women are considered postmenopausal.
 Before then, you’re in the perimenopause stage when reproductive hormones are shifting and can make you more vulnerable to major depression.

 Most of the time, when people are talking about menopause or going through "the change," they’re actually referring to perimenopause.
 During this phase, the menstrual cycle becomes irregular — longer, shorter, heavier, lighter, infrequent or closer together.

 The same hormones that control your menstrual cycle also influence serotonin, a brain chemical that promotes feelings of well-being and happiness.
 When hormone levels drop, serotonin levels also fall, which contributes to increased irritability, anxiety and sadness.

-It’s common for women to experience bouts of insomnia during perimenopause, partly because of nighttime hot flashes.
+It’s common to experience bouts of insomnia during perimenopause, partly because of nighttime hot flashes.
 Poor sleep can make you up to 10 times more likely to become depressed.

 How Does Menopause Affect My Sleep?

-Perimenopause typically occurs when women are in their 40s.
+Perimenopause typically occurs in your 40s.
 Turbulent hormones aside, this can also be a stress-filled stage of life with events that impact emotional health, such as: